 Sweden is a Scandinavian country in Northern Europe.
 It is the third-largest country in the European Union by area, but with a total population of over 9.8 million it has a low population density of 21 inhabitants per square kilometre, with the highest concentration in the southern half of the country.
-Approximately 85% of the population lives in urban areas.
+Approximately 85% of the population live in urban areas.
 Southern Sweden is predominantly agricultural, while the north is heavily forested.
 There is apparently no official data with respect to minorities in the country but Finnish, Meänkieli (a form of Finnish), Romani and Yiddish are recognised as minority languages.

 Germanic peoples have inhabited Sweden since prehistoric times, emerging into history as the Geats/Götar and Swedes/Svear and constituting the sea peoples known as the Norsemen.
 Sweden emerged as an independent and unified country during the Middle Ages.
 In the 17th century, it expanded its territories to form the Swedish Empire, which became one of the great powers of Europe until the early 18th century.
 Swedish territories outside the Scandinavian Peninsula were gradually lost during the 18th and 19th centuries, ending with the annexation of present-day Finland by Russia in 1809.
 The last war in which Sweden was directly involved was in 1814, when Norway was militarily forced into personal union.
 Since then, Sweden has been at peace, maintaining an official policy of neutrality in foreign affairs.
 The union with Norway was peacefully dissolved in 1905, leading to Sweden’s current borders.